 Meanwhile, Russia is a non-OPEC country but is also suffering a supply glut, which means that it shares the same interests as Venezuela.
 So far, there have been no concrete details yet, but Russia is starting to make aggressive moves elsewhere.

 Word through the grapevine is that Russia just signed an energy deal with China to pass more gas (Sorry, couldn’t help it!), making the Chinese economy the largest buyer of Russian energy supplies.

 In effect, this would ensure sustained demand for some of Russia’s oil and energy exports, also allowing prices to stay afloat.

 5. More stimulus from the ECB?

-> Of course some naysayers claim that oil hasn’t really been rallying due to strong fundamentals these days, arguing that the recent rebound was a mere correction.
-What’s your take on these oil price trends and its potential impact on the Loonie’s forex action?
+Of course, some naysayers claim that oil hasn’t really been rallying due to strong fundamentals these days, arguing that the recent rebound was a mere correction.
+What’s your take on these oil price trends and their potential impact on the Loonie’s forex action?